“From small beginnings to transformative change”

 An access to justice movement is about action across the justice system.
 The more the movement takes off, the more justice system stakeholders will be engaged in access-to-justice innovation.
 One of A2JBC’s roles is to inspire innovation.

-The three family initiatives are:
+The four initiatives are:

 The purpose of the A2JBC Unbundling initiative is to improve access to justice for BC families experiencing separation or divorce by encouraging more BC family lawyers to offer unbundled legal services to the public and to connect those lawyers to families who need such services.

 Skills for Changing Families